-We assess children in a variety of ways on a termly basis against age-related expectations.
-Children can be ‘levelled’ using the terms; Emerging (E), Developing (D), Secure (S) and Mastering (M).
-The expectation is that children are ‘Secure’ by the time they reach the end of each year group but we understand that children may not always reach this standard, or may be working beyond this.
-We make sure that our teaching and learning reflects the abilities of all of our children.
+We assess children in a variety of ways against age-related expectations.
+Children might be working below age-related expectations, towards age-related expectations, at age-related expectations or at greater depth within age-related expectations.
+Our aspiration is that all children are working at least at age-related expectations by the time they reach the end of each year group but we understand that children may not always reach this standard, or may be working beyond this.
+We make sure that our teaching and learning reflects the needs of all of our children.

 In addition, we have a large Creative Arts room where we aim to provide every child with the opportunity to experience quality lessons and opportunities with specialist teachers in Art, PE, Music, Dance and Drama.
 These wonderful teachers are sponsored by the PTA and we are very grateful to them for raising the money to fund these posts.
 These teachers are specialists in their fields and really enhance and develop the children’s skills in these areas of the curriculum.